vivian-dai/PicoCTF2021-Writeup/Cryptography/New Vignere/New Vignere.md

 In the original code, enc += shift(c, key[i % len(key)]), which means that the values of key are looped through to get the values of enc.
 This means that there will be a pattern in the key every len(key) values in enc.

-I decided to try manually getting the flag so I printed out the values of b16 for the letters a to p.
+I decided to try manually getting the flag so I printed out the values of b16 for the letters 'a' to 'p'.

 ![b16 Possible Values 1](https://github.com/vivian-dai/PicoCTF2021-Writeup/blob/main/Cryptography/New%20Vignere/B16%20Possible%20Values%201.png)